Prior notification and prior approval

 Prior Notification is a procedure whereby a developer must notify the planning authority of proposals before exercising permitted development rights.
 This procedure will not result in 'planning permission'.
 The end result will be a determination that "prior approval", in the form of a planning application, is or is not required.

-For some developments - farm or forestry building works, demolition, freestanding domestic micro-wind turbines or domestic air-source heat pumps - you are required to give the council details of the proposals in order to determine whether prior approval is required.
+For some developments - Telecommunications, farm or forestry building works, demolition or freestanding domestic micro-wind turbines - you are required to give the council details of the proposals in order to determine whether prior approval is required.
 The council has 28 days to respond to your request.

-You can submit your Prior notification and prior approval through the ePlanning website, or you can use the forms below:
+You can submit some types of Prior Notification and Prior Approval applications through the ePlanning website, or you can use the forms below:

 Forms needed for Prior notification and prior approval